blahpunk/EZ_ffmpeg/README.md

 - **Presets:** Quickly apply predefined settings for Movies, Television, and Animation for optimal media output.
 - **Customizable Options:** Adjust MB/min value, apply normalization, stereo flattening, and decide whether to replace the original file.
 - **User-Friendly Interface:** A clean and intuitive UI that allows even novice users to shrink videos with ease.
+- **Estimation Mode:** The Estimate button allows users to estimate the MB/min for each file without processing, helping users plan and optimize file conversion.
+- **Start/Stop Toggle:** Both the Start and Estimate buttons toggle between Start/Stop and Estimate/Cancel states, respectively, providing clear controls for the current operation.

 ## Getting Started